 The University of Washington has a strong tradition of research in primary care psychiatry / health services research.
-The National Research Service Award (NRSA) Psychiatry in Primary Care Fellowship combines mentored research experience with the option of completing a nationally–renowned Master of Public Health (MPH) Program.
+The National Research Service Award (NRSA) Primary Care Psychiatry/Behavioral Health Integration Fellowship combines mentored research experience with the option of completing a nationally renowned Master of Public Health (MPH) Program.
 Fellows receive two to three years of mentored training in the methodological skills needed to become successful mental health services researchers and knowledge in disciplines relevant to the organization, management, and evaluation of health services.
 Fellows will work in clinical settings relevant to their research interests, for no more than 20% of their time.
 Moonlighting opportunities may be available by request within the University of Washington Medicine system.
 Program faculty come from the departments of Psychiatry and Behavioral Sciences, Pediatrics, and Family Medicine and the School of Public Health as well as affiliated organizations such as Seattle Children’s Hospital, the Puget Sound VA Health Care System and the Kaiser Permanente Washington Health Research Institute.

 How to Apply

-July 1 in the following year.
+Applications are due Janaury 6, 2020.
 The application should consist of the application form, a curriculum vitae, medical school transcript or Dean’s letter, three

 Application materials may be sent by mail to